Choice - Best Stock Broker in India

 Basis IPO (Initial Public Offering) FPO (Follow-on Public Offering)

-Meaning An IPO is the very first instance when a private company offers its shares to the public and becomes a publicly traded entity.
-An FPO takes place after a company is already listed on the stock exchange and wishes to raise more funds by issuing additional shares.
+Meaning An IPO is the very first instance when a private company offers its shares to the public and becomes a publicly listed entity.
+An FPO takes place after a company is already listed on the stock exchange and issues additional shares to raise more funds by issuing to the general public.

 Purpose The primary purpose of an IPO is to raise capital for the first time, enabling the company to expand its funds, meet working capital needs, or repay initial debts.
-The main purpose of FPO is to raise extra capital after the IPO.
-Companies use the capital for expanding operations, repaying debts, or making acquisitions.
+The main purpose of FPO is to raise capital after the IPO.
+Companies use the capital for operating expenses, repaying debts, or making acquisitions.

 Cost Involved Announcing an IPO is an expensive affair.
-It involves underwriters, regulatory filings, marketing (roadshows), and heavy compliance.
-FPOs are cost-effective since the company is already listed and the process is more straightforward.
+It involves drafting, regulatory filings, marketing (roadshows), and heavy compliance.
+FPOs are cost-effective since the company is already listed and it involves a more simplified process.

 Timing IPOs represent a company’s transition from private to public ownership.
 FPOs occur only after the company has completed its IPO and is already trading in the secondary market.

-Risks for Investors IPO investments carry higher risks because there is no past performance or trading history to evaluate the company’s real worth.
+Risks for Investors IPO investments carry higher risk because there is limited performance or trading history to evaluate the company’s real worth.
 FPOs are less risky.
-Investors can study the company’s financial history, reputation, and past market performance before investing.
+Investors can evaluate past performance, financial health, reputation, and market trends.

-Company Status An IPO is announced by a company that’s not listed on any stock exchange.
-An FPO is carried out by a company that is already listed and has a track record in the market.
+Company Status An IPO is announced by a company that isn’t listed on any stock exchange yet.
+FPO is carried out by a company that is already listed and trading publicly in the secondary market.

-Process & Compliance IPOs require strict legal formalities, disclosures, approvals from regulators, and detailed compliance, making the process lengthy and complex.
-FPOs, while still regulated, are simpler, as much of the groundwork (listing, compliance history) is already in place.
+Process & Compliance IPOs require strict legal formalities, disclosures, approvals from SEBI, and preparation of detailed prospectus (DRHP) which makes the process lengthy and complex.
+FPOs, while still regulated, are simpler since much of the company’s background and history is already available.

 Open a FREE Demat Account in 5 Mins.